eestrada/voll/SPECIFICATION.md

 This MUST default to being case sensitive.

 Implementations MAY allow for case-insensitive direct key lookup.
-This SHOULD be implemented as a separate procedure or as an optional parameter to the primary procedure.
+This MAY be implemented as a separate procedure or as an optional parameter to the primary procedure.
 Either way, it MUST NOT be the primary form of lookup.